-Jonathon grew up in Portland, Oregon and Southwest Washington.
+Jonathon (J.P.) grew up in Portland, Oregon and Southwest Washington.
 He completed his undergraduate training in Biology at Dartmouth College where he discovered a passion for combining medicine and research.
-Moving west, Jonathon completed both his M.D. and Ph.D. training in the Medical Scientist Training Program (MSTP) at the University of Colorado.
-Under the mentorship of neurosurgeon, Dr. Allen Waziri, Jonathon’s research focused on developing techniques for real-time imaging of brain tumor cell invasion to discover clinically targetable pathways.
+Moving west, Jonathon completed his M.D. and Ph.D. training in the Medical Scientist Training Program at the University of Colorado.
+Under the mentorship of neurosurgeon, Dr. Allen Waziri, Jonathon’s research focused on developing techniques for real-time imaging of brain tumor cell invasion to discover clinically targetable pathways for personalized neuro-oncology.

-Jonathon has focused his training and research on minimally invasive treatments for epilepsy and movement disorders in adults and children, completing an enfolded fellowship with Dr. Gerald Grant and Dr. Casey Halpern.
-Guided by his surgical mentors, Jonathon has utilized state of the art approaches to improve epilepsy surgery by combing SEEG, 3D printing, whole brain tractography, and navigated operative exoscopes to guide safe surgical resections of epileptic foci.
-Jonathon’s research revolves around optimizing brain mapping techniques for intracranial evaluation of epileptic foci and understudying the basic neurophysiology of brain stimulation.
+At Stanford, Jonathon has focused his training and research on minimally invasive and neuromodulatory treatments for epilepsy and movement disorders in adults and children.
+He completed an fellowship in Epilepsy and Stereotactic Surgery with Dr. Gerald Grant and Dr. Casey Halpern.
+Guided by his surgical mentors, Jonathon has utilized state of the art approaches to improve epilepsy surgery by leveraging robotic SEEG, 3D printing, and whole brain tractography to guide safe surgical resections and laser ablation of epileptic foci.

-Outside of the hospital, Jonathon enjoys spending time with his wife and pets, exploring new cities, visiting national parks, cooking, road-trips, fly-fishing, hiking, and learning to play the Banjo.
+Outside of the hospital, Jonathon enjoys spending time with his wife and pets, exploring the outdoors, visiting national parks, cooking, road-trips, fly-fishing, hiking, and learning to play the Banjo.

-Epilepsy, Brain Mapping, Neuromodulation for Epilepsy, Mechanisms of Brain Stimulation, Pediatric Movement Disorders, Neuro-Oncology, Personalized Neuro-Oncology, Brain Monitoring
+Device-Mediated NeuroIntervention, Responsive Neurostimulation for Epilepsy, Mechanisms of Brain Stimulation, Pediatric Movement Disorders, and Brain Monitoring

 2019-2020 Tashia and John Morgridge Endowed Postdoctoral Fellow in Pediatric Translational Medicine